 Domestic Violence cuts across every line of geography, income and social status.
 Abuse is found in every community in our country and thousands of incidents of domestic violence occur every year.

-As of December 31, 2014, there were approximately 7,849 events throughout the city that had a domestic violence component.
+In 2015, there were approximately 8,512 events throughout the city that had a domestic violence component.

 The sad news is that many incidents go unreported.
 Many of the households where domestic violence occurs also have a child/children present – which means there is usually more than one victim.
 Taking the enormous step to reach out is the first step towards change and the first step towards safety.
 No one deserves to be abused.
 Families no longer need to suffer for years in silence.